The following nearby attractions that are more than 10 miles (16km) from Lake Orta make great day trips and should be on your things to do list:

 · Using local buses.
 Some local bus services are listed on www.comazzibus.com

-Recommend this page to your friends?
+Recommend these attractions to your friends?
 Tweet

 |Home |||Terms | Compare |||Enquiry | News | Site Map | Offers | About|